Standards for RTOs

 For ASQA-regulated RTOs, until changeover on 1 July 2025, the Standards for RTOs 2015 will continue to apply.

-A series of information sessions will be held for Education Matters members to:
+A series of information sessions are ongoing for Education Matters members to:

 Run through the: